UltraRepo/UltraKG/Readme.md

 ## 🔐 NGINX Basic Auth for Landing Page

-To restrict access to the public `index.html` landing page (served via FastAPI), use **NGINX Proxy Manager’s Access List** feature for simple HTTP Basic Auth.
+To restrict access to the public `index.html` landing page (served via FastAPI), use **NGINX Proxy Manager's Access List** feature for simple HTTP Basic Auth.

 🧩 This prevents unauthorized users from even seeing the page — ideal for dev, staging, or internal admin portals.